ruilisi/rails-pangu/README.md

 <img src="https://res.paiyou.co/pangu.jpg" width="300" align="middle" />

 > Pangu is the creator of all in Chinese mythology.
 In the stories, Pangu created the Earth and the Sky with a swing of his giant axe and kept them seperated by standing between them.
-The project acts as a creator for your projects, which helps you stay following the basic practices.
+> Just like pangu, `rails-pangu` aims at being a foundational code base which eliminates thoese tedious research and experimental work for your new Rails projects.

 ## Production Ready